 How to Add or Subtract Square Roots: A Complete Guide to Mastering Radicals

 Learning how to add or subtract square roots is a fundamental step in mastering algebra and geometry.
-While working with radicals might seem intimidating at first—especially when you see symbols and numbers trapped under a "roof"—the process is actually very similar to combining like terms in basic algebra.
+Here's the thing — while working with radicals might seem intimidating at first—especially when you see symbols and numbers trapped under a "roof"—the process is actually very similar to combining like terms in basic algebra.
 Whether you are preparing for a math exam or refreshing your skills for a project, understanding the logic behind radical expressions will allow you to solve complex equations with confidence and precision.

 Understanding the Basics of Square Roots